- Orquestra Violinos de Ouro — Boleros

 This double-page spread from the book features the widely unknown songstress Mara Silva and the widely known Trio Surdina.

 Isabel Gomes da Silva, artistically known as Mara Silva (*1930), is one the singers wrongly known only to insiders.
 She started her career at the age of five with appearances on Rádio Mayrink Veiga in Rio de Janeiro.
 In 1953, the single Negro Fim b/w Recalque became her debut with 16 more singles to follow until 1963.
 Joining RGE in 1957, she sang mostly carnival songs, including her recording of Cadê Isabel with the Escola de Samba Acadêmicos do Salgueiro in 1958, and her duet with Ângela Maria, O Sono de Dolores in 1959.
 In the same year, Mara Silva switched labels to Copacabana, still concentrating on carnival sambas, and rarely recording different styles like her self-penned rock ‘n’ roll ditty O Roque Errou in 1960.
-Two years later, Mara Silva finally recorded the only solo album of her career, the fabulous Sucessos em Teleco-Teco, with splendid arrangments by Pachequinho for orchestra and chorus under direction of Moacyr Silva.
+Two years later, Mara Silva finally recorded the only solo album of her career, the fabulous Sucessos em Teleco-Teco, with splendid arrangments by Pachequinho for orchestra and chorus under direction of Moacyr Silva (no relation).
 The track list includes the haunting Pecado by Carlos Bahr, Enrique Francini and Armando Pontier with words by the singer herself, Cauby Peixoto’s classic Tarde Fria by Ângelo Apolônio ‘Poly’ and Henrique Lobo, and a swinging rendition of Rosa de Maio by Custódio Mesquita and Evaldo Ruy, a song introduced by Carlos Galhardo in 1944.

 Playlist Mara Silva: